-Building reinstatement cost assessments including site visit and reporting.
+Building reinstatement cost assessments including desktops, site visits and reporting.

-Sources:
+Sources

-1Based on Aviva's modelled data on SME customers with buildings insurance, September 2022.
+Based on Aviva's modelled data on SME customers with buildings insurance, December 2023.

-2Figures relate to a survey of 502 micro, small and medium sized business, carried out by YouGov on behalf of Aviva in September 2022.
+Figures relate to a survey of 502 micro, small and medium-sized businesses, carried out by YouGov on behalf of Aviva in September 2022.

-3Based on survey data from Barrett Corp & Harrington (BCH) across commercial and residential properties.
-4,813 surveys conducted between Jan - July 2022.
+Based on survey data from Barrett Corp & Harrington across commercial and residential properties between Jan-Dec 2023.

-4Based on survey data from Sedgwick across commercial properties for the period January 2021 to July 2022.
+Based on survey data from Sedgwick across commercial properties for the period January to December 2023 inclusive.

-5Based on aggregated data from on-site reinstatement cost assessments conducted in the UK in 2021 where existing declared values were known by Cardinus.
+Based on aggregated data from 480 on-site reinstatement assessments in 2023 from insurance partner introductions.